slamora/brackets-wiki/Language-Support-Changes.md

 ### Showing the context in Live Preview

-Todo: describe what is necessary to make this extensible
+Showing the context consists of five phases: injecting, identifying, locating, styling and highlighting.

+Injecting means enhancing the data delivered to the client by injecting information that makes elements easier to identify and locate.
+For instance, we rewrite HTML pages to insert explicit IDs for every tag to be independent of later modifications to the DOM tree.
+In addition, JavaScript code is injected to provide an API for drawing the highlights based on CSS selectors.
+To locate context elements in JavaScript files, wrapping API calls can be necessary to trace the effects of a function.

+Identifying is about describing elements of the document that are related to the current cursor position.
+In an HTML file, this could be an XPath or a CSS selector describing the DOM node that got created from the closest tag around the cursor.
+In a CSS file, it could simply be the CSS rule around the cursor.
+In a JavaScript file, the context contains all the elements on the page that got affected by the closest function around the tag.
+It could be described by CSS selectors for the nodes that got created, modified, moved or styled by the function or that use the function as an event handler.
+It could also be the shape and position of areas in a `<canvas>` element that got drawn by the function.
+Similarly, in a LaTeX file, the context could be a shape with a page number and a position that happens to outline the area of the PDF file that got created from the code at the current cursor position.

+Locating is about using the description to get a handle on the context elements in the rendered document.
+Browsers usually provide convenient lookup methods like `document.querySelectorAll()`, though extra work may be necessary (see Injecting).
+By determining which part of the document the client is showing and where the context elements are positioned, the locator can make sure that the client shows at least one such element (if there is one).

+Styling is about the visual aspects of highlighting, i.e. what shapes and colors to use, whether to use animations, etc. The user may want to be able to configure this, or install an extension for a different highlighting style.
+Currently we highlight the context of a CSS rule by shading the background of affected nodes with a transparent blue background and a blue border around the element.
+If the user adds a one pixel wide red border around the element, they won't see the result until changing the context to a different element because the blue border of the highlight covers the red border created by the user.
+Similarly, every background color set by the user is affected by the highlight.
+The user may want to install a styler that instead dims everything around the targeted elements.

+Highlighting is about enhancing the visual representation of located elements by applying the styling rules.
+In the most basic case, the locator provides just the position and size of a rectangle within the content area of the client, and the highlighter draws a rectangle at these coordinates.
+The idea behind separating styling and highlighting is that different clients may require different techniques for highlighting, yet we want the highlight to look roughly the same on all clients.

+Injecting and highlighting are very client specific.
+Identifying is mostly language specific, but the resulting descriptions need to be in a format that can be used by the locator (and possibly by the highlighter).

+In order to make highlighting extensible, extensions need to be able to add context identifiers to languages.
+There can be multiple identifiers per language, possibly creating descriptions of the same elements in different formats or providing additional descriptions.
+For instance, one extension may concentrate solely on identifying the nodes selected by a certain jQuery call, another may concentrate on allowing `<canvas>` elements to be highlighted.

+Todo: flesh out API proposals

 ### General purpose hooks

 Our live development support does not solely rely on the Chrome remote debugger.
 Via the RemoteAgent we also add capabilities like CSS rule highlighting by injecting code into the running page whenever it reloads.
-Similarly, extensions should be able to register such hooks.
+Similarly, extensions should be able to register such services.
 While it is tempting to merely allow adding more agents to the current LiveDevelopment module, this is not generic enough.
 Rather, the connection process should be split into phases.

 1. Establishing a connection to the client
 2. Installing services (i.e. loading the agents)